simonschoof/simonschoof.com/content/post/mastodon-on-aws-setup.md

 series = "Running Mastodon on AWS" draft = false
 +++

 This post is the second part of a series of two articles on deploying and running a [Mastodon][mastodondocs] instance on [AWS][aws].
 The code for this part can be found [here][githubcode].
 In this second part we will cover the steps to run Mastodon on AWS with ECS and Fargate.

 {{< series "Running Mastodon on AWS" >}}

+*Update 2023-07-06: As expected, running Mastodon on AWS is way too expensive.
+Especially for a single user instance.
+The cost of running the instance on AWS was about $4.82 per day.
+To reduce costs, I moved the compute (ECS), storage (RDS, Elasticache), and load balancing (ALB) parts of the AWS setup to a hosted solution from [Weingärtner-IT][weingaertner], keeping S3 Bucket, CloudFront, and SES because they cost almost nothing in my scenario.
+Nonetheless, I had a lot of fun setting it up and getting more insights into creating an AWS infrastructure with Pulumi and F#.*

 ### Introduction